 - Fake Irish: James Cromwell as Irish-American Dudley Smith, with a pretty decent accent.

-- Playing with Character Type: James Cromwell was cast specifically due to his Role Association as Arthur Hoggett in Babe.
+- Playing with Character Type: James Cromwell was cast specifically due to playing as Arthur Hoggett in Babe.

 - Star-Making Role: For Russell Crowe and Guy Pearce, but especially Crowe.